syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 ### SelectionChanging Event

-The `SelectionChanging` event is raised while selecting an item at the execution time.
-The `ItemSelectionChangingEventArgs` has the following members which provide the information for `SelectionChanging` event:
+The [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionChanging) event is raised while selecting an item at the execution time.
+The [ItemSelectionChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangingEventArgs.html) has the following members which provide the information for `SelectionChanging` event:

-* `AddedItems`: Gets collection of the underlying data objects where the selection is going to process.
+* [AddedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_Maui_TreeView_ItemSelectionChangingEventArgs_AddedItems): Gets collection of the underlying data objects where the selection is going to process.
-* `RemovedItems`: Gets collection of the underlying data objects where the selection is going to remove.
+* [RemovedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.ItemSelectionChangingEventArgs.html#Syncfusion_Maui_TreeView_ItemSelectionChangingEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection is going to remove.

 You can cancel the selection process within this event by setting the `ItemSelectionChangingEventArgs.Cancel` property to true.